We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Remy’s Ratatouille Adventure

-Disney announced that the long awaited Remy’s Ratatouille Adventure finally opens up on October 1, just in time for the 50th Anniversary celebration.
+Disney announced that the long awaited Remy’s Ratatouille Adventure would open in time for the 50th Anniversary celebration.

-In reality, this ride has been ready to go at any point in time, but Disney is choosing to wait until October 1, for many reasons.
+In reality, this ride has been ready to go at any point in time, but Disney chose to wait until October 1, for many reasons.

 Along with the ride is an entire new section of the France pavilion at Epcot.
 You can find more information at my post all about Remy’s Ratatouille Adventure and the France expansion.